Skip to main content

 About Bruno Racua

-Bruno Racua is a departmental wildlife refuge in the Pando Department of northern Bolivia, located in the heart of the southwestern Amazon basin.
-It is named in honor of Bruno Racua, a Tacana Indigenous leader who played a pivotal role in Bolivia's defense of its Amazon territory during the Acre War of 1902–1903.
-The refuge protects extensive tracts of lowland tropical rainforest in a region characterized by high rainfall, towering trees, meandering rivers, and exceptional biodiversity.
-It sits within a broader landscape of Brazil nut–producing forests that sustain both ecological integrity and local livelihoods, making it a significant component of Bolivia's northern Amazonian conservation network.
+Bruno Racua is a wildlife refuge in the Pando Department of northern Bolivia, located in the heart of the southwestern Amazon basin in Federico Román Province, municipality of Nueva Esperanza.
+[1] It is named in honor of Bruno Racua Chimay, a Tacana Indigenous archer who played a pivotal role in Bolivia's defense of its Amazon territory during the Acre War, setting fire to a Brazilian ammunition depot at the Battle of Bahía on 11 October 1902 and enabling Bolivian forces to reclaim the barracks at what is now Cobija.
+[2] The refuge covers 74,054 hectares and was established by National Law 3158 on 25 August 2005, with administration delegated to the Pando Department.
+[1] It protects extensive tracts of lowland tropical rainforest characterized by high rainfall, towering Brazil nut trees, meandering rivers, and exceptional biodiversity, making it a significant component of Bolivia's northern Amazonian conservation network.

 Wildlife Ecosystems

 The refuge supports a rich Amazonian fauna, including jaguar, puma, ocelot, giant otter, giant anteater, giant armadillo, lowland tapir, and several monkey species such as black spider monkey, red howler monkey, white-fronted capuchin, and squirrel monkey.
-Peccaries, brocket deer, and pacas are common in the forest interior.
-Birdlife includes harpy eagles, scarlet and blue-and-yellow macaws, toucans, curassows, and numerous antbirds, manakins, and tanagers.
-Rivers host pink and gray river dolphins, black caimans, and a diverse fish community of surubí, pacú, and arapaima.
+[1] Peccaries, brocket deer, and pacas are common in the forest interior.
+Birdlife includes harpy eagles, scarlet and blue-and-yellow macaws, toucans, curassows, and numerous antbirds, manakins, and tanagers—with 398 bird species documented by researchers.
+Rivers host pink and gray river dolphins, black caimans, and a diverse fish community of surubí, pacú, and 126 fish species recorded.
 Reptiles include anacondas, bushmasters, and various tree boas.
-Amphibian diversity is extraordinary, with countless poison frogs and tree frogs.
+Amphibian diversity is extraordinary, with 73 species documented including poison frogs and tree frogs.
 The refuge forms part of a vital habitat corridor for wide-ranging species in the northern Bolivian Amazon.

 Flora Ecosystems

 The refuge is dominated by dense lowland tropical rainforest of the southwestern Amazon basin, featuring towering canopy trees reaching 40 meters or more.
 Characteristic species include Brazil nut (Bertholletia excelsa), mahogany (Swietenia), Spanish cedar, ironwood, ambaibo, bibosi (strangler figs), and various Lauraceae.
 Palms are abundant and ecologically important, including asaí, motacú, pachiúba, and chonta, providing food for wildlife and humans.
+The refuge contains an unusually high density of Brazil nut trees growing alongside Cusi or Palla Palm—a combination not found elsewhere in the Bolivian Amazon.
+[1] It also harbors 48 of Bolivia's 108 total palm taxa.
 Understory vegetation is rich in heliconias, philodendrons, and ferns, while lianas and epiphytes—orchids, bromeliads, aroids—festoon the canopy.
-Bamboo stands occur in disturbed areas.
-The forests are especially known for their high density of Brazil nut trees, whose harvesting forms the backbone of the regional economy and is compatible with forest conservation.

 Geology